comake/skl-js-engine/README.md

 # License & Copyright

-SKQL Javascript Engine is available under the BSD 4 license.
+SKQL Javascript Engine is open-source with certain limitations.
 See the [LICENSE](LICENSE) file for more info.

 Copyright (c) 2022, Comake, Inc.